GoogleCloudPlatform/compute-cassandra-python/README.md

 be charged for running instances.
 It will list out the matching instances and prompt you before actually deleting the cluster.

+Note that all data will be permanently deleted (recall that these instances are only using *scratch disks*).
+The script does not gracefully shutdown the Cassandra service or otherwise check for active usage.

   ```
   $ ./tools/destroy_cluster.py
   ```